 - Medications called proton pump inhibitors

-- Ablation procedures, specifically radiofrequency ablation
+- Ablation procedures, specifically Radiofrequency Ablation (RFA)

-“The first line management of Barrett’s esophagus is through proton pump inhibitors,” says Dr. Prabhu.
+“The first line management of Barrett’s esophagus is through proton pump inhibitors,” says Dr. Robillard.
 “These are acid-reducing medications meant to decrease the damage of acid reflux and, as a result, decrease the rate at which Barrett’s esophagus converts to cancer.”

 Because of this expertise — and a care team that includes both a surgical oncologist and an endoscopic oncologist — your treatment plan will be customized to your unique disease.